 How To Create Add Google Maps (post or page)

-Here is an example how to create a map in a post.
+Here is an example of how to create a map in a post.
 It’s self-explanatory.
 Let’s go back to the left sidebar menu and now click on maps

-You should now be on this default page for a first time using this plugin page.
+You should now be on this default page for the first time using this plugin page.
 You can go through the intro if you want to.
 If not, click on the skip intro button on this page.